httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 A client can start a resumable upload from any request that can carry content by including the `Upload-Complete` header field ({{upload-complete}}).
 As a consequence, all request methods that allow content are possible, such as `POST`, `PUT`, and `PATCH`.

 The `Upload-Complete` header field is set to true if the request content includes the entire representation data that the client intends to upload.
-This is also a requirement for transparently upgrading to resumable uploads from traditional uploads ({{upgrading-uploads}}).
+This is also a requirement for transparently upgrading to resumable uploads from conventional uploads ({{upgrading-uploads}}).

-If the client knows the representation data's length, it SHOULD indicate the length in the request to help the server allocate necessary resources for the upload and provide early feedback if the representation violates a limit ({{upload-limit}}).
+If the client knows the representation data's length, it SHOULD indicate the length in the request to help the server allocate necessary resources for the upload and provide early feedback if the representation exceeds `max-size` ({{upload-limit}}).
 This indication can be done through the `Upload-Length` header field or the combination of the `Content-Length` and `Upload-Complete: ?1` header fields (see {{upload-length}}).

 The client SHOULD respect any limits ({{upload-limit}}) announced in the `Upload-Limit` header field in interim or final responses.
 In particular, if the allowed maximum size is less than the amount of representation data the client intends to upload, the client SHOULD stop the current request immediately and cancel the upload ({{upload-cancellation}}).
+If the client knows that the representation data is smaller than `min-size`, it cannot expect resumability to be offered.
+The client might still attempt to transfer the representation in a single request, either through a request with the `Upload-Complete` header field set to true (see {{upgrading-uploads}}) or via a conventional upload.

 The request content can be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty representation.
 An `Upload-Complete` header field set to false is also valid.
 This can be used to retrieve the upload resource's URI before transferring any representation data.
 Since interim responses are optional, this technique provides another mechanism to learn the URI, at the cost of an additional round-trip before data upload can commence.